Saturday, 11 April 2009

 We read that you can't reach a lot of these places by road, as they are not connected to the road system!

-This looked a bit like a set of 'Lord of the Rings'.
+This looked a bit like a set from 'Lord of the Rings'.

 The sun was full out now, and Sue was ready for the climb.